haipinglu/my-hugo-academic-web/content/authors/haolin-wang/_index.md

 - Research Staff and Students
 ---

 Haolin joined us as an AI Research Engineer (AIRE) in August 2023 and she is also pursuing her PhD in our group.
 She received her Master's degree in Data Analytics from the University of Sheffield in 2022.
 Prior to that, she received her Bachelor's degree in Mathematics from the University of Oxford in 2021.
-See her [LinkedIn](https://www.linkedin.com/in/haolin-wang-26aa6b179/) for more information.
+See [her LinkedIn page](https://www.linkedin.com/in/haolin-wang-26aa6b179/) for more information.